jkent/pybot/README.md

 #### config

-This plugin allows live editing of the config.ini file.
+This plugin allows configuration reloading.
 Usage is limited to level 1000.

     !config reload
-    !config save
-    !config set <section> <option> <value>
-    !config unset <section> <option>
-    !config list <section>

 #### debug

 This plugin prints all IRC traffic and module events while loaded.
-Usage is limited to level 900.

-    !raw <message> - send a raw IRC message
+Raw lets you send a raw IRC message, and requires permission level 900 and up.

-#### eval
+    !raw <message>

-This is a dangerous plugin that allows arbitrary execution of python code.
-Usage is limited to level 1000.
+Eval is a dangerous feature that allows arbitrary execution of python code, and usage requires permission level 1000 and up.

     !eval <code>